leancamp/organisers-guide/Organisers Guide.md

 # Quickstart

 Here's a general idea of how things work overall.
 Your Advisor will help you learn the Leancamp Way as you go.

+The first thing is to seek the easy path:
+1. Get a Leancamp Leader to help you.
+You can find them at a Leancamp, or ask Sal to make some intros.
+2. Contact local conferences to open partnership discussions.
+The basic idea is that conferences benefit from including Leancamp under their umbrella.
+They get:
+* a much stronger sense of community at their conference, because Leancamp runs first and sparks a lot of relationships between conference attendees.
+* stronger grassroots startup credibility, since Leancamp is a startup-friendly price and attracts well-respected founders and experts
+* access to a better set of speakers, since strong founders are often motivated to come to Leancamp more than more formal conferences

+If the partnership route doesn't work out, here's plan B:

 1. Get 2-3 local organisers involved.
 Ideally, someone who's seen an open space before.
 You don't need a bigger team, yet.
 2. Start building the email list at http://www.wantworkshop.com/workshops/leancamp for your city.
 This is very important, as it'll make our lives much easier once the venue is confirmed and we need to sell the first tickets.